High court sympathetic to college athletes in NCAA dispute

 But the former athletes who brought the case, including former West Virginia football player Shawne Alston, say the NCAA’s rules are unfair and violate federal antitrust law designed to promote competition.

-The outcome will help determine how college athletes are compensated and whether schools can offer tens of thousands of dollars in education benefits for things such as postgraduate scholarships, tutoring, study abroad opportunities and vocational school payments.
+The case is not about whether students can be paid salaries.
+Instead, the outcome will help determine whether schools can offer athletes tens of thousands of dollars in education benefits for things such as computers, graduate scholarships, tutoring, study abroad and internships.

-During an hour and a half of arguments conductedby phone because of the coronavirus pandemic, both liberal and conservative justices sounded sympathetic to students.
+During an hour and a half of arguments conductedby phone because of the coronavirus pandemic, there were both liberal and conservative justices who sounded supportiveto the athletes’ case.

 Justice Elena Kagan suggested that what was going on sounded a lot like price fixing.
 “Schools that are naturally competitors … have all gotten together in an organization,” she said, and used their power to “fix athletic salaries at extremely low levels.”

-Justice Brett Kavanaugh agreed.
-He told a lawyer for the NCAA that ”it does seem … schools are conspiring with competitors … to pay no salaries for the workers who are making the schools billions of dollars on the theory that consumers want the schools to pay their workers nothing.”
-Kavanaugh said that was ”somewhat disturbing.”
+Justice Brett Kavanaugh agreed, saying “antitrust laws should not be a cover for exploitation of the student-athletes.”
+He told a lawyer for the NCAA that “it does seem … schools are conspiring with competitors … to pay no salaries for the workers who are making the schools billions of dollars.”

+The NCAA’s argument that what makes college sports distinctive is that players are not paid got a cool reception from Justice Samuel Alito.
+He said athletes “get lower admission standards” and “tuition, room and board, and other things.”
+“That’s a form of pay,” he said, adding that the question is “the form in which they’re going to be paid and how much.”

+Other justices expressed concerns about the consequences of ruling for the athletes.
+Chief Justice John Roberts suggested doing so could mean there will be a “wide number of rules that are subject to challenge, if not in this litigation, in subsequent cases.”

+Justice Sonia Sotomayor asked the NCAA’s lawyer, Seth Waxman, about that at one point, asking why conferences wouldn’t just “impose those limits?”

-Still, if the athletes were to win, there would be pressure on schools to offer additional benefits, and that could create bidding wars for the best players.
+Waxman responded that a national agreement is the “only solution” because of the pressures schools would face to offer additional benefits to lure top talent.
+If the NCAA’s restrictions are removed, that could create bidding wars for the best players.
 The NCAA says that could turn off fans and erase the distinction between professional and college sports.

+In comments Wednesday, NCAA President Mark Emmert called the case “very, very important to the way in which college sports is governed.”

 Whatever happens at the high court, changes seem on the way for how college athletes are compensated.